Florida Certified and Non-Certified Corrections Positions

 - The applicant will drag the dummy (165 lbs.) for 15 yards and then sprint 15 yards to a staircase.

 - The applicant will ascend six stairs to a platform and back down six stairs to the floor (each step must be stepped on and the handrails may be used).

 - The applicant will then sprint 15 yards where they will handcuff a dummy.

 - Finally, the applicant will sprint 30 yards and don a Scott Air Pack, which is mounted on the wall.

 - Once the applicant dons the air pack, the test monitor will record the time and document it on the appropriate form.

 - A score of 62.51 seconds or greater is a failing score.

 The applicant must be able to run a mile in under 12 minutes

-While going to the Academy, Corrections Recruits receive a starting salary of $36,525 annually.
-After successfully completing the Academy and the Field Training Program, new Corrections Officers start at $38,475 annually.
+While going to the Academy and during the Field Training Program, Corrections Recruits receive a starting salary of $36,525 annually.
+First year Corrections Officers with the Jacksonville Sheriff's Office start at $38,475 annually (will increase to $42,110 starting October 1, 2019).
 A Corrections Officer’s salary tops out at $61,718 annually.

 These base salaries typically increase every year in accordance with applicable collective bargaining agreements.
 In addition, those in Corrections ranks may be eligible to receive education incentives.
 Other pay premium includes shift differential, working out-of-classification, state career incentives for advanced training, etc.